KeyPair-Consulting/Theseus/README.md

 * `-i`:      After the described relation is turned into a function, the relation's coordinates are exchanged, and points are discarded from the resulting relation until it is again a function (this is in some sense an inverse function).
 *`-x`:      If we encounter a relation with multiple equal arguments, keep the one with the largest value (y-value).

+This tool can be used to infer parameters from the statistical results.

 ### Utilities to Produce Test Data
 randomfile